Doubles Lawn Tennis: Unveiling the Rules and Regulations

 1. Service Faults: One of the most common faults in tennis occurs during the serve.
 A service fault is committed when the server fails to hit the ball into the opponent’s service box.
 This results in the server losing the first serve and needing to try again.
 The server is allowed a second attempt if they commit a fault on their first serve.

 2. Foot Faults: Another common fault in tennis is a foot fault, which occurs when the server steps on or crosses over the baseline or sidelines during the serve.
-This results in a fault being called, and the server loses that particular serve.
+This results in a fault being called, and the

 Essential Lawn Tennis Rules for Faults and Let Serves Continue Reading